 Let me be clear – in my small rural community I’ve never heard of any alleged excessive force towards a minority citizen nor about a police officer being injured during a traffic stop.
 I have a great deal of faith in the integrity of our local law enforcement.

 Even so, I know my town is not immune from racial tension.
-It would be pollyannic of me to think the color of someone’s skin doesn’t trigger bias in some people, even here.
-And though thankfully no violent incidences have occurred locally, we have been bombarded with news stories reminding us that our nation is in turmoil over the issue.
+It would be pollyannic of me to think the color of someone’s skin doesn’t trigger bias here, as well.
+Sometimes it’s overt, and other times, “implicit,” when we don’t even realize it’s happening.
+Thankfully no violent incidences have occurred locally, but we have been bombarded with news stories reminding us that our nation is in turmoil over the issue.

 I’ve rarely thought of myself as “privileged,” but I’m re-thinking that assessment as I listen to real-life stories about black Americans.